Mildred Emily Barbara Bagot1

 1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 204.
 Hereinafter cited as The New Extinct Peerage.

-Sir James Henry Cecil Hozier, 2nd Baron Newlands1
+James Henry Cecil Hozier, 2nd Baron Newlands1

 M, #89454, b.
 4 April 1851, d.
 5 September 1929

-Sir James Henry Cecil Hozier, 2nd Baron Newlands was born on 4 April 1851.1 He was the son of Sir William Wallace Hozier, 1st Baron Newlands and Frances Anne O'Hara.1 He married Lady Mary Louisa Wellesley Cecil, daughter of William Alleyne Cecil, 3rd Marquess of Exeter and Lady Georgina Sophia Pakenham, on 24 May 1880.1 He died on 5 September 1929 at age 78, without issue.1
+James Henry Cecil Hozier, 2nd Baron Newlands was born on 4 April 1851.1 He was the son of William Wallace Hozier, 1st Baron Newlands and Frances Anne O'Hara.1 He married Lady Mary Louisa Wellesley Cecil, daughter of William Alleyne Cecil, 3rd Marquess of Exeter and Lady Georgina Sophia Pakenham, on 24 May 1880.1 He died on 5 September 1929 at age 78, without issue.1

-Sir James Henry Cecil Hozier, 2nd Baron Newlands was with the Foreign Office between 1874 and 1878.1 He was Private Secretary to the Foreign Secretary, the Marquess of Salisbury between 1878 and 1880.1 He held the office of Private Secretary to the Prime Minister, the Marquess of Salisbury between 1885 and 1886.1 He held the office of Member of Parliament (M.P.) for South Lanarkshire between 1886 and 1906.1 He was admitted to Royal Company of Archers.1 He succeeded to the title of 2nd Baronet Hozier [U.K., 1890] on 30 January 1906.1 He succeeded to the title of 2nd Baron Newlands, of Newlands, and Barrowfield, in the county of the city of Glasgow, and of Mauldslie Castle, co.
-Lanark [U.K., 1898] on 30 January 1906.1 He held the office of Lord-Lieutenant of Lanarkshire between 1915 and 1921.1 On his death, his titles became extinct.1
+He was with the Foreign Office between 1874 and 1878.1 He was Private Secretary to the Foreign Secretary, the Marquess of Salisbury between 1878 and 1880.1 He held the office of Private Secretary to the Prime Minister, the Marquess of Salisbury between 1885 and 1886.1 He held the office of Member of Parliament (M.P.) for South Lanarkshire between 1886 and 1906.1 He was admitted to the Royal Company of Archers.1 He succeeded as the 2nd Baron Newlands, of Newlands, and Barrowfield, in the county of the city of Glasgow, and of Mauldslie Castle, co.
+Lanark [U.K., 1898] on 30 January 1906.1 He succeeded as the 2nd Baronet Hozier [U.K., 1890] on 30 January 1906.1 He held the office of Lord-Lieutenant of Lanarkshire between 1915 and 1921.1 On his death, his titles became extinct.1

 Citations